Pratikshinde55/Jenkins-pipeline-ways/README.md

 # 1. Pipeline as Code:

   Pipeline as code can create by using "Groovy language".
+It is DSL ( Domain-Specific Language)

   Groovy Language also run on JVM (Java virtual machine).